 If you are to become a viable video production company, it’s a must that you have a strong film equipment rental game.
 Every client is different.
 Every project has its unique needs and requirements.
 Some jobs require an additional compact camera like the Sony a6500 or perhaps another RED camera.
 It’s just not feasible to buy every equipment and pass it on to your clients.

 You will have to know what you’ll need for every job and find a way to get rent what you need.
 We’ve given you a list of places to find the best camera package rentals, the most affordable lens rentals and any other type of equipment you’ll need for any video production project.

-Finally, make sure to take advantage of the $25 discount at Fat Lama by using this discount code for film equipment rentals (and more!):
+Finally, make sure to take advantage of the $20 discount at Kitsplit by using this discount code for film equipment rentals (and more!):

 Get $20 FREE RENTAL CREDIT from KitSplit by just signing up with them.